attactics/NMAPgrapher/README.md

 Detailed usage information can be found at http://www.attactics.org/2015/09/nmapgrapher-tool-for-digesting-nmap-xml.html

 ###Your code sucks and it's broken
-I'm not a python ninja, so that is possible.
-Feel free to contact me on twitter (@evasive) and I can fix any bugs or issues you are experiencing.
+I'm not a python ninja and the tool is in alpha, so that is quite possible.
+Feel free to contact me on twitter (@evasiv3) and I can fix any bugs or issues you are experiencing.